Shohan494/fcc-again/README.md

 To create a new array with a segment removed and/or replaced without mutating the original array, use toSpliced().
 To access part of an array without modifying it, see slice().
 */
+- ** using js problem solving sometime feels boring, because of advanced array methods like slice splice, no raw feel**